 Security camera buying guide

 Surveillance isn’t just for TV cops on a stakeout.
-Cameras also help keep homes, families and businesses safe and secure.
-This article will help you figure out which type of security camera will best suit your needs.
+Cameras can also help keep our homes and businesses safe and secure.

-- Bullet cameras: These are the familiar, cylindrical cameras we see everywhere.
-A bullet camera may resemble a tube of lipstick, though some more robust models are the size of a soda can.
-These are great if you know exactly where you want camera coverage; they can be wall-mounted and left to do their work.
+Bullet cameras: These are the familiar, cylindrical cameras that accompany many wired systems.
+These are great if you know exactly where you want camera coverage; they can be mounted and left to do their work.

-- Dome cameras: These are the ceiling-mounted “eye in the sky” type security cameras.
-Some are fixed in place, others can be remotely controlled to pan, tilt and zoom in for a closer look.
+Dome cameras: These are the ceiling-mounted “eye in the sky” type security cameras.
+Some are fixed in place, others can be remotely controlled to pan, tilt, and zoom for a closer look.

 Once you’ve decided what style of camera will suit your needs, you’ll want to determine which of the following features are important for your application.

 First and foremost — how's the app?
 The reason most of us want cameras is to keep an eye on our homes when we can’t be in them.
 So you want to make sure the camera’s app is feature-packed and easy to use.
 Here are some app features to look for.